-Just about now, Sonoff are releasing their SNZB-05P Zigbee water leak detector and SWV smart water valve – more on those when they arrive.
+Just about now, Sonoff are releasing their SNZB-05P Zigbee water leak detector and SWV smart water valve – more further down.
+See July 10 update at the end…

-In the meantime, Switchbot sent me their latest “Switchbot Water Leak Detector.
+In the meantime, Switchbot sent me their latest “Switchbot Water Leak Detector”.
 It’s a small unit with integral beeper and self-test button – handy for a quick test after installing.

 There are two stainless prongs at the front and two at the back and a text button at the front.
 Pressing the button gives off a fairly quiet alert, good for probably a couple of metres – I guess that’s intentional.